Councillor Elise Wilkinson

 Top three areas of focus during this Council term

-1. Council investing in and making measurable progress towards meeting our key sustainability and climate-change related targets.
-We must continue to find clever and creative ways to deliver on our commitment to a carbon-neutral future.
+2. Investing in and making measurable progress towards meeting our key sustainability and climate-change related targets.

 What does a ‘clever and creative’ Geelong region mean to you?